Monoids Let You Run Automata in Parallel

 All this theory is fun but it’s time for some examples!
 We’ll start with my all-time favorite monoid: the natural numbers.
 They, rather unsurprisingly, recognize languages defined by counting the letters with some property.

-Let’s say we accept a String
+Let’s say we accept a String if it has

 exactly k vowels.
 This